Sharifmhamza/TransResNet/README.md

 If you use TransResNet, please consider citing:

     @inproceedings{Sharif2022TransResNet,
-        title={RTransResNet: Integrating the Strengths of ViTs and CNNs for High Resolution Medical Image Segmentation via Feature Grafting}, author={Muhammad Hamza Sharif and Dmitry Demidov and Asif Hanif and Mohammad Yaqub and Min Xu}, booktitle={BMVC},
+        title={TransResNet: Integrating the Strengths of ViTs and CNNs for High Resolution Medical Image Segmentation via Feature Grafting}, author={Muhammad Hamza Sharif and Dmitry Demidov and Asif Hanif and Mohammad Yaqub and Min Xu}, booktitle={BMVC},
         year={2022}